Example of a good questionnaire: Learn all about it

 The best survey questionnaire design is one that is eye-catching and fun but not too overwhelming.
 If you are unsure of how to accomplish this, you can choose one of our beautiful pre-made templates.
 If you already have something in mind, use our custom theme feature to create your own survey theme!

 Your survey is not done after collecting all the data.
-To finalize the whole research project, and ensure you’ve done a great job, you have to analyze the data effectively and present your findings in a comprehensible way.
+To finalize the whole research project and ensure you’ve done a great job, you have to analyze the data effectively and present your findings in a comprehensible way.

 With SurveyPlanet, you can analyze data in many different ways.
 Result filtering helps you focus on the answers of one particular group of respondents, while cross-tabulation helps you compare the answers of different subgroups.
 SurveyPlanet allows you to export results to different file formats so data can be analyzed more efficiently.